Kitchen Stewardship | Caring for All Our Gifts

 Air exchange rates are measured and reported on the packing of an air purifier.
 The measurement is called the Clean Air Delivery Rate (CADR) and the higher the number the better.
 In general, it’s best to look for a purifier with a CADR of 240 or higher.

-Which is the Best Air Purifier?
+Which Is the Best Air Purifier?

 While we started with another brand that is no longer on the market, we now have 5 AirDoctor air filters – one in each of the bedrooms and one for the main floor.